How the Minox escapement works

 The Minox escapement

 A clockwork places extremely high demands on the accuracy with which the gears and ultimately the clock hand are driven.
 This is necessary so that the clock displays correctly over a long period of time.
-But this accuracy is not required with the Minox shutter, as the accuracy only needs to be ensured for 0.5 s.
-That would be a ridiculously low requirement for watches, which has led to a greatly simplified design for the Minox.
+A high-quality wristwatch is expected to have a barely perceptible time deviation of only +/- 6 seconds per day, which is +/- 0.007% (=6/24/3600*100).

-This meant that the balance wheel and the balance spring could be completely dispensed with.
-Instead, the anchor was used as the oscillation element.
+It means that the balance wheel and the balance spring could be completely dispensed with.
+Instead, the anchor is used as the oscillation element.
 There is also no torsion spring on the anchor.
-Instead, you use the elastic kickback when the anchor comes into the final position.
+The balance spring is therefore replaced by the elastic deformation of the anchor arms when it strikes the teeth of the escapement wheel 3d in its end position.
 The pallets on the anchor, which minimize friction on the escape wheel in watches, were also omitted.
 The friction surfaces are even made quite roughly.

 How the escapement works

-The rotation of the blade locking arm (not visible) is controlled by the sector gear (4).
-The torsion spring (not visible) installed in the barrel (3) drives the sector gear via the pinion attached to the top of the barrel.
-The escape wheel (2) is in engagement with the gear ring of the barrel via its pinion located below (not visible).
-The escape wheel is controlled by the anchor (1) and therefore cannot move freely.
-The anchor is pushed back by the end stop (5) and is thereby kept in oscillation.
+The rotation of the blade locking arm (not visible) is controlled by the segment gear 3b.
+The torsion spring (not visible) installed in the barrel 3c drives during the cocking process the segment gear via the pinion attached to the top of the barrel.
+The escape wheel 3d is in engagement with the gear ring of the barrel via its pinion located below (not visible).
+The escape wheel is controlled by the anchor 3a and therefore cannot move freely.
 In this way, the anchor imposes a rotational speed on the entire gearbox that corresponds to the oscillation frequency of the anchor.

 The following video shows the whole process in slow motion.
 Pay attention to the interaction of the anchor and escape wheel.
 At the bottom right you can also clearly see how the blade locking arm moves.